 Anti-lock brake system: If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately.
-Normal braking is still functional unless the br braking is still functional unless the brake warning light also is illuminated.
+Normal illuminated.

 Air bag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced immediately.
-A chime will also sound immediately.
 A chime will also sound when a malfunction in the supplemental restraint system has been detected.